docker/compose/docs/reference/overview.md

   --skip-hostname-check       Don't check the daemon's hostname against the name specified
-                              in the client certificate (for example if your docker host is an IP address)
+                              in the client certificate (for example if your docker host is an IP address) --project-directory PATH  Specify an alternate working directory (default: the path of the compose file)

 Commands:
   build              Build or rebuild services